lavaeater/turbo-rocket-ultra/README.md

 ### Mechanics
 I want to have many different mechanics in the game, but the base mechanic will, for now, be different points to visit on the map.
 These will be indicated on the minimap (nice) and to clear the level, the player has to go to the objective.
 Every level will increase the number of objectives and the number of enemies.
 Yay!

-Object pooling will be necessary soon
+Object pooling will be necessary soon.

 ## Done: Blood Splatter v0.1
 I got a crazy idea on how to do blood splatter.
 It's so cool I can't even focus on creating enemy attacks...